 At Freedom Leisure we offer an extensive inclusive swimming program at our venues.
 We deliver the Swim Wales aquatic framework and all our team are trained ASA swimming teachers.
 Our classes ensure improved water confidence and swimming technique by allowing the individual to progress at their own pace.

-For adults accompanying a baby of toddler, most commonly aged 4 months to 18 months but appropriate to older toddlers if it is their first experience in the water.
+For adults accompanying a baby or toddler aged 1 to 2 years but appropriate to older toddlers if it is their first experience in the water.

-For a toddler aged up to 2 years, but also appropriate to older toddlers, accompanied in the water by an adult.
+For a toddler aged 2 to 3 years, but also appropriate to older toddlers accompanied in the water by an adult.

-For a child aged 3 years or older unaccompanied in the water.
+For a child aged up to 4 years, unaccompanied in the water.

 Wave 1 (red hat)